Skip to content

 Support for Ukraine

-The Minnesota Academy of Ophthalmology joins organizations around the world standing in support of the Ukrainian people as innocent civilians are being targeted by the Russian military.
+The Minnesota Academy of Eye Physicians and Surgeons joins organizations around the world standing in support of the Ukrainian people as innocent civilians are being targeted by the Russian military.
 The attack has put their lives and safety at risk.

 There is a great need for donations of medical supplies for the refugees displaced by this war and for the hospitals taking care of civilians and injured military personnel.
 If you would like to support the Minnesota Medical Relief Group for Ukraine, please, consider making donations to the Ukrainian American Community Center at the link below.
 Any support you can give will be much appreciated.